sunlightwang/Super-Enhancers/index.md

 **Note**: Above are links for bulk downloadings, please check [here](EncSamples.html) for an additional table to download the data of individual cell types.

-#### Super-enhancers, stretch enhancers, and typical enhancers in the ten extensively studies cell lines
+#### Super-enhancers, stretch enhancers, and typical enhancers in the eight extensively studies cell lines
 We collected the data and provide downloadings (hg19 assembly) below:
 1. Super-enhancers [[SE Download]](files/)
 2. Stretch enhancers [[StrE Download]](files/)